CJanecka/Projects_and_CTFs/Defensive Security/README.md

       + Some users, particularly those with visual impairments, may face challenges with visual charts.
 Ensuring accessibility for all users may require additional considerations.

 Statistical charts in Splunk offer valuable visual insights and are effective for certain types of analysis.
 However, considerations should be made based on the specific data, analytical goals, and the organization's preferences.
 Depending on the context, a combination of statistical charts and other panels may provide the most comprehensive and user-friendly approach to data analysis.

+## Monitoring and Analyzing Apache Attacks

+## Apache Dashboard Analysis

+We accessed the Apache dashboards initially made; changing the source from the *original log* to the *attack log*, enabling us to view the new log data, while retaining the existing dashboard configurations.
+This section only covers part of my team's dashboard analysis.

+### Analysis for HTTP Methods